Our Mission and Vision

 - safe and healthy physically active lifestyles and sound nutritional practices,

-- Promotion of diversity and equality.
+- diversity and inclusivity and equality.

-The Kinesiology Program is a new and important component of the School of Applied Health Sciences in the Brooks Rehabilitation College of Healthcare Sciences at Jacksonville University.
+The Department of Kinesiology is a new and important component of the School of Applied Health Sciences in the Brooks Rehabilitation College of Healthcare Sciences at Jacksonville University.
 We are committed to accomplishing the School’s mission “to prepare healthcare professionals for careers defined by excellence in practice, community service, and lifelong professional development.
 Teaching, research, and community engagement serve as our core values.”